Martin1887/camaLESS/README.md

 - [quickPanelSettingsAction]: Function executed when settings icon is clicked in quickPanel (usually open camaLess form).
 If null and quickPanel not null quickPanel is displayed without settings icon.

+- [useCssVars]: Boolean indicating if CSS vars are used instead LESS.

 openCamaLessDb(name, less, types, defaults, forms, callbacks, formsStores, formsClasses, formsDataTypes, almostOneThemeCB, sameNameThemeCB, quickPanel, quickPanelSettingsAction) where:

 - name: Database name, it must be unique for your application.
 A good practice is using the name of your application followed by '_camaLESSdb'.

 - less: LESS object.
 You must import and declare less.js before calling this function.
+Optional if useCssVars.

 - types: Array of strings.
 Types of color themes in your application.
 You can have more than one theme type, for instance, you may have a theme for the main content, another theme for the menu, another theme for reader and another theme for dialogs.